 There's no doubt staying healthy is on a lot of people's minds lately with the Coronavirus, COVID-19 pandemic.
-Although it's always important to wash or sanitize your hands and avoid those already infected, there are a number of other simple, defensive measures you can take to boost your immune system and protect yourself from getting sick.
+Although it's always important to wash or sanitize your hands and avoid those already infected, there are a number of other simple, defensive and offensive measures you can take to boost your immune system and protect yourself from getting sick or to get better fast.
 Following self-care measures like stress reduction, exercise and a healthy diet, combined with immune supporting supplements are easy and affordable ways to decrease your chances of contracting a cold or flu and will help speed your recovery if you do come down sick.

-Positive self talk has been found to lower stress levels (Cortisol and Adrenaline), heart rate, reproduction hormones, relax the digestive system and reduces the effects of short, shallow breathing which in turn will signal, balance and boost the immune system, helping to elevate its efficiency.
-Negative self talk, can trigger a production of stress hormones leading to a cascade effect of bodily processes like increased heart rate, more shallower respiratory rate and an overworked immune system which will eventually become depleted if left on "high alert" from constant negative, self worry or defeat.
+Positive self talk has been found to lower stress levels (Cortisol and Adrenaline), heart rate, reproduction hormones, relax the digestive system and reduces the effects of short, shallow breathing which in turn will signal, balance and boost the Immune system, helping to elevate its efficiency.
+Negative self talk, can trigger a production of stress hormones leading to a cascade effect of increased heart rate, more shallower respiratory rate and an overworked Immune system which will eventually become depleted if left on "high alert" from constant negative, self worry or defeat.

 Not sure how to meditate?
 It's easier than you might think.
 Try the S.A.F.E. method which stands for Sit And Feel Everything.

 This form of sensory connection allows your body to slow down its heart rate and balance your nervous system which will lead to a healthier production of hormones, enzymes and cellular processes to occur which allows your Immune system to work more efficiently overall.